awslabs/duvet/design/duplicates/decisions.md

   target scope and their overlap-precedence rule; whether spec scope without section scope is worth having; fixtures for the three scoping properties.
-- `duplicate-targets` query, then snapshot inclusion once the format stabilizes.
+- Fan-in listing snapshot inclusion, once the format stabilizes.
 - Implication duplicates — rider on self-discharging implications.
 - Impl-dump diagnostic locality (pointing failures at the dumped annotation rather than the innocent tests) — revisit with the